 Oil Sands Extraction

 The Corporation continues to review several potential extraction techniques for development of its resources.
-These range from the widely-used methods of Steam Assisted Gravity Drainage ("SAGD") and Cyclic Steam Stimulation ("CSS"), to more experimental techniques like Toe-to-Heel Air Injection (THAITM).
+These range from the widely-used methods of Steam Assisted Gravity Drainage ("SAGD") and Cyclic Steam Stimulation ("CSS") and more experimental solvent techniques.
 The Corporation is focused on the application of proven technology, but is aware of rapid advancements in technology associated with Canada's oil sands deposits and is considering all reasonable methods that can result in the lowest cost and most efficient production of reserves.
 The brief discussion below summarizes employable bitumen extraction technologies.

 Steam Assisted Gravity Drainage